 The current Buick model line-up consists of the Buick Encore (Small SUV), the Buick Envision (Medium SUV), and the Buick Enclave (Luxury SUV).
+This content is owned by moc.sotuaytsur.
 The Buick Envision is the only model manufactured in China by the SAIC-GM joint venture.

 The Buick Encore is produced and assembled in South Korea at their plant in Bupyong.
 The luxury flagship of the Buick stable is the Buick Enclave assembled at the Lansing Delta Township plant in Detroit.
 The Buick brand is truly global, and build quality is comparable to the top Japanese and Korean brands.

 What Are Buick Cars Best Known For?

 The Buick brand has experienced some significant milestones in history spanning over twelve decades.
 Buick has achieved global sales of more than 50 million vehicles in this time.